 Following the above scheme, we build a proposal to decipher band topology in three-dimensional (3D) momentum space.
-For a given plane of polarization, we compute $\Delta \gamma$ for a transition from the LB to a higher-energy band, and multiply it with the corresponding difference in band velocities.
+For a given plane of polarization, we compute $\Delta \gamma$ for a transition from the LBB to a higher-energy band, and multiply it with the corresponding difference in band velocities.
 Summing this quantity over all such allowed transitions gives a differential current, directed perpendicular to the plane of polarization.
-Finally, summing the contributions from differential currents in the three mutually perpendicular directions, we get the differential rate $\Gamma^{int} (\omega)$, which encodes the topology of the Bloch bands.
-For a system with linear energy dispersions, $\Gamma^{int} (\omega)$ turns out to be quantized above a critical freqency value $\omega_c$.
+Finally, summing the contributions from differential currents in the three mutually perpendicular directions, and integrating over the 3D BZ, we get the 3D differential integrated rate per unit area (which we abbreviate as DIR), denoted by $\Gamma^{int} (\omega)$, which encodes the topology of the Bloch bands.
+For a system with isotropic energy dispersions, $\Gamma^{int} (\omega)$ turns out to be quantized above a critical frequency value $\omega_c$.

 Plane-polarized circular drives can be realized through circular shaking in ultracold atoms trapped in optical lattices~\cite{eckardt}, using piezo-electric actuators~\cite{jotzu}.
-Recently, this method has been implemented to measure the Chern numbers of the the two-band Haldane model~\cite{goldman_dir}, and topological floquet bands~\cite{asteria}.
+Recently, this method has been implemented to measure the Chern numbers of the two-band Haldane model~\cite{goldman_dir}, and topological floquet bands~\cite{asteria}.
 Furthermore, a similar technique with linear shaking has been proposed~\cite{ozawa} to probe the quantum metric tensor in periodically driven systems.